 Stage 2: Objectives

 Stage 1 emphasises the importance of understanding the hidden presuppositions that can shape the relationship between Róisín and social work.
 But stage 2, the identification of ‘Objectives’, supports conversations about social work involvement and how to tackle antigypsyism.
 During Stage 2, the supervisor facilitates opportunities for the social worker to articulate and gain some control over inequalities and uncertainty.
-Ths creates the chance for positive engagement, clear explanation, and clarity of both expectation and momentum for change.
+This creates the chance for positive engagement, clear explanation, and clarity of both expectation and momentum for change.

 If social workers realise that actions used to exclude and marginalise Róisín can create a fearful response toward intervention, Stage 2 offers a closer analysis of the differences created and maintained by hierarchies of oppression.
 Objectives can then be set to effect social change and justice through individual and/or collective activism.
 The inclusion of the ‘Objective’ stage is, therefore, an important precursor to ‘Movement’, allowing individuals to locate and scaffold their ability to affect change, both at an individual and collective level.